osmcode/osmium-tool/man/osmium-export.md

     OSM tags, not attributes (like id, version, uid, ...) without the tags removed by the **exclude_tags** or **include_tags** settings.

--r, \--omit-rs
-:   Do not print the RS (0x1e, record separator) character when using the
-    GeoJSON Text Sequence Format.
-Ignored for other formats.
-THIS OPTION IS DEPRECATED, PLEASE USE "-x print_record_separator=false" INSTEAD.

 -u, \--add-unique-id=TYPE
 :   Add a unique ID to each feature.
 TYPE can be either *counter* in which
     case the first feature will get ID 1, the next ID 2 and so on.
 The type